Migdalin/DataCleaningProject/CodeBook.md

 * test and train subdirectories:
 	* X_...txt : An R data table file.
 Experimental data.
 	* y_...txt : An R data table file.
 Maps an activity to each row in the X_ dataset.
 	* subject_...txt : An R data table file.
-Maps between a subject to each row in the X_ dataset
+Maps a subject to each row in the X_ dataset
 * Inertial Signals subdirectory
 	* Contains additional data files, which were not used in this analysis.